akail/akail.github.io/content/2023/anaconda_and_lmod.md

 Users can even add the `module load anaconda` to their bashrc safely as this will initialize anaconda without the penalty of running the `__conda_setup` function from the last article.

+This also has the added benefit of allowing for multiple Anaconda installations in single environment as a users `.bashrc` will not point to a hard-coded location.